MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

     - If you previously used the device:
         - Windows Holographic, version 20H2, build 19041.1128 or higher, the display seamlessly adjusts for quality and a comfortable viewing experience.
         - Previous builds will need manual calibration to adjust to your eyes.

+> [!TIP]
+> If a user hasn't signed into a device yet try one of these two methods for a faster login:
+>
+> - **FIDO 2 Security key** : Your FIDO2 security key will be automatically recognized and the user won't need to type in their user credentials or use MFA.
+This is the fastest method to sign in on a new device.
+> - **Web authentication** : When you sign into a new device, you can select the link **Sign in from another device** which will generate a 9 character code you can use at [aka.ms/devicelogin](https://login.microsoftonline.com/common/oauth2/deviceauth) to either sign in as the user on the device, or type your user name and password using a keyboard for your convenience.

 To see a list of the device users or to remove a user from the device, go to **Settings** > **Accounts** > **Other users**.